 An informal survey of a number of mills led us to conclude that smelt shattering practices vary widely.
 Shatter jet nozzles come in a variety of designs.
-Examples of a few that we encountered during mill visits are shown in Figure 2.
-Some mills simply modify the end of a steam tube to create a single nozzle (2a), or attach a T to create multiple nozzles (2d).
-Shatter jet nozzles can be round (2a, 2b, 2d) or slit-shaped (2c, 2e).
-Frozen smelt can build up on shatter jet nozzles, which has led some mills to install the nozzle within a guard (2b), or to use hot water/weak wash to clean the shatter jet nozzle (2a).
+Figure 2 shows examples of a few designs that we encountered during mill visits.
+Some mills simply modify the end of a steam tube to create a single nozzle (Fig. 2a), or attach a T to create multiple nozzles (Fig. 2d).
+Shatter jet nozzles can be round (Figs 2a, 2b, and 2d) or slit-shaped (Figs. 2c and 2e).
+Frozen smelt can build up on shatter jet nozzles, which has led some mills to install the nozzle within a guard (Fig. 2b) or to use hot water or weak wash to clean the shatter jet nozzle (Fig. 2a).